ivankovnatsky/nixos-config/README.md

 ## Notes

-Some packages might be needed to be places in system, so that they would available on install/re-install if home-manager fails to be configured.
+Some packages might be needed to be placed in system, so that they would available on install/re-install if home-manager fails to be configured.

 Example: